animal-tree/Writing-stuff/Stuff22-What-is-Consciousness?.md

 "All the world's a stage" hints at the existence of characters within an ensemble of some greater production; we are actors in the role of God.

-A musical symphony is single piece with many distinguishable arangements and parts, performers and instruments.
+A musical symphony is a single piece with many distinguishable arangements and parts, performers and instruments.

 A "mixture of experts" model in deep learning isan ensemble of smaller subparts aggregated into one bigger one,no less independent as they are whole.